kikogassen/Itapiruba/README.md

 # Clean Architecture - base project

 This repository can be forked to be used as a base of Clean Architecture project.
-It has the following filetree:
+It has the following file tree:

 ```
 project